prajwalkarnik08/Diabetes_Prediction/README.md

 9) Outcome: It consists of binary variable 0 and 1.
 0 represents the healthy people and 1 represents those with diabetes.

+I have done data collection and pre-processing ---> Exploratory Data Analysis ---> Detected Outliers ---> Built Support Vector Regression model ---> Evaluated the model based on accuracy score on the train and test data ---> Made a Predictive system that can suggest whether a female has diabetes or not.